Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 .
 ### How does AR-vos know what sort of AR each layer will provide?

-Please open each layer in a separate window and arrange them side by side, as in the image below.
+Open each layer in a separate window and arrange them side by side, as in the image below.
-- Note that the **form** for the three layers looks exactly alike (they just vary in the content and the POIs listed).
+- Note that the **form** for the three layers is exactly the same (they just vary in the content and the POIs listed).

 ![AR-vos_3LayersSideBySide](images/AR-vos_3LayersSideBySide.png)